Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Problem Discussion

 The global search problem is challenging because the geometry of treespace creates difficulty in two essential parts of optimization (1) making progress towards optimality and (2) verifying optimality.
 In treespace a metrically small neighborhood can actually be quite large in a certain sense.
 In constructing the space, the topological identification of the shared faces of orthants may create points in the closure of many orthants.
 In terms of trees, the neighborhood around a tree $X$, $N(X)$, is comprised not only of trees with the same topology as $X$ but also trees which have $X$ as a contraction.
 However, the list of tree topologies which have a particular tree $X$ as a contraction can be quite large.
 For example, if $X$ is a star tree then $X$ is a contraction of any tree i.e. $X$ is a contraction of $(2r-3)!!$ maximal phylogenetic tree topologies.

 Local optimality conditions for non-differentiable functions are based on the rate of change of the objective function along directions issuing from a point.
 Since the neighborhood of a point $X$ contains all trees which have $X$ as a contraction verifying that $X$ is optimal requires demonstrating that any tree which contains $X$ as a contraction has a larger Fr\'{e}chet function value.
-For example, when $X$ is a star tree, $N(X)$ contains every tree with the same pendants as $X$, and having infinitesimal interior edge lengths.
+For example, when $X$ is a star tree, $N(X)$ contains every tree with the same leaf edges as $X$, and having infinitesimal interior edge lengths.
 In this sense finding a descent direction can be essentially as hard as finding the topology of the Fr\'{e}chet mean itself.
 Although exhaustive search among all possible tree topologies will eventually yield the Fr\'{e}chet mean, there are more practical approaches.

-Proximal point algorithms, a broad class of algorithms, are globally convergent not only for the Fr\'{e}chet optimization problem, but are globally convergent for any well defined lower-semicontinuous convex optimization problem on a non-positively curved metric space \cite{bacak2013proximal}.
-This class of algorithms has nice theoretical properties and certain implementations of proximal point algorithms are practical for the Fr\'{e}chet optimization problem on non-positively curved orthant spaces.
+Proximal point algorithms, a broad class of algorithms, are globally convergent not only for the Fr\'{e}chet optimization problem, but are globally convergent for any well defined lower-semicontinuous convex optimization problem on a globally non-positively curved metric space \cite{bacak2013proximal}.
+A globally non-positively curved metric space has a unique shortest path, called a geodesic, between any pair of points.
+This class of algorithms has nice theoretical properties and certain implementations of proximal point algorithms are practical for the Fr\'{e}chet optimization problem on globally non-positively curved orthant spaces.
+Orthant spaces are generalizations of treespace where the link at the origin can be an arbitrary graph, rather than a graph encoding valid phylogenetic trees \cite[Sec.
+6.3]{Miller2015}.

 Proximal point algorithms are applicable to optimization problems on metric spaces.
 The general problem is minimizing a function $f$ on a metric space $M$ with distance function $d:M\times M \to \mathbb{R}$.
 A proximal point algorithm solves a sequence of penalized optimization problems of the form